For working professionals

 In this example, there is a mismatched bracket in the if statement.
 The closing bracket for the if block is missing before the else statement.
 The compiler will detect this syntax error and provide an error message.

-Runtime error in C, also known as exceptions or execution errors, occur during the execution of a program.
+Runtime errors in C, also known as exceptions or execution errors, occur during the execution of a program.
 Unlike syntax errors, runtime errors do not prevent the code from being compiled, but they cause the program to behave unexpectedly, crash, or produce incorrect output.
 Runtime errors are typically caused by invalid input, zero division, accessing out-of-bounds memory, or incompatible data types.

 #include <stdio.h> |